ai4os/ai4-docs/source/help/faq.rst

 If you don't see anything, wait a couple of hours to make sure it is not a temporary issue.

-If the issue persists, please contact support.
+If the issue persists, please :doc:`contact support </help/index>`.

 .. _new-features-request: